 Some people use one half their ingenuity to get into debt, and the other half to avoid paying it. — George Prentice

 Choose your slavery wisely, friends.
-If you’re going to choose slavery, make sure it’s something worth being enslaved to.
+Make sure it’s something worth being enslaved to.

 Please know that debt = slavery.
 If you choose to go into debt, do it very carefully.